Is USB C Faster than USB? What You Need to Know?

 Reversible Design

-The most obvious perk of USB-C is the connector itself.
-The oval shaped USB-C plug is much smaller than the rectangular USB-A and USB-B counterparts we’ve used for decades.
-And with no “right side up” requirements, the plug simply inserts directly into any USB-C port every time.
-No more fumbling to align the connector properly.
+The most notable feature of USB-C is its connector.
+The oval-shaped USB-C plug is much smaller than the rectangular USB-A and USB-B connectors we’ve used for years.
+With no “right-side up” orientation, the plug can be inserted into the port in either direction, eliminating the frustration of trying to line up the connector correctly.
 Click to read more: Types of USB Cables.

 Faster Charging & Data Transfer

 Beyond convenient connectivity, USB-C enables much improved power delivery and data transfer speeds compared to prior USB generations using USB-A/USB-B connections.
 With USB Power Delivery supporting up to 100 watts, USB-C charges devices and laptops rapidly.
 And USB 3.2 hits 20Gbps for fast media syncing or backup.
-If you're looking for a high-quality cable to take advantage of these features, the UGREEN Uno USB-C to USB-C Cable 100W is an excellent choice for rapid charging and fast data transfers.
+If you’re looking for a high-quality cable to take advantage of these features, the UGREEN USB-C 100W cable is an excellent choice for rapid charging and fast data transfers.

 Video Output Built-In